turtleion/PySimpleInput/README.md

                        `ex. filtering user input to return only numbers`

-### OPTIONS on the input method
+### OPTIONS

-this section contains all options available in PySimpleInput (Modern)
+this section contain all options that available in PySimpleInput

 - rmwhtspc_* : this option will remove all white space in user input string
-    - rmwhtspc_arr : Will return array/list instead of str
+    - rmwhtspc_arr : It'll return array/list instead of str
         > ex. `o = pysimpleinput.input("What's your name?", ["rmwhtspc_arr"])

         > Result. `"Joseph Arauro" > "["Joseph", "Arauro"]"`

-    - rmwhtspc_str : Will return str
+    - rmwhtspc_str : It'll return str
         > ex. `o = pysimpleinput.input("What is your name?", ["rmwhtspc_str"])`

         > Result. `"Joseph Arauro" -> "JosephArauro"`